int2001/dxheat2flrig/README.md

 # Chrome/Chromium-Extension to set the VFO on your Rig with one Click at dxheat.com on the QRG

+Now also available as Firefox-Extension.
+Check "Releases" on the right.

 Quick hack / No warranty :)

 Prerequisites: